aaronjau101/SRB/README.md

 - world three: lava
 - each world has a certain number of levels
 - goal sphere drops confetti on finish
+-animations for best time, best score, all bananas